 Lenexa, Kansas-based Airshare, has a message for Wheels Up.
 It’s not democratizing private jet travel.
 It’s not a platform, and it’s not busy going public.
 Its message to prospects, however, is clear.
 It is focused on business travelers, particularly those who are making multiple stops on same-day and overnight trips.

 Lenexa, Kansas-based Airshare, offers fractional shares, leases, and jet cards on Embraer Phenom 300s and Phenom 100s using a by-the-day formula instead of the typical hourly model.
-As of Fall 2021, it is adding super midsize Challenger 350s to its fleet.
+As of Fall 2021, it began adding super midsize Challenger 350s to its fleet.

 Pro golf legend Tom Watson says, “The reason I switched to Airshare is economics.
 It saves you money and provides efficiency without downgrading safety or service.”